myothiha/obsidian/VLLM/CLIP-Based/SigLIP2.md

 ## 1. Zero-shot classification and retrieval
 - Baselines on ImageNet, ObjectNet.
 ImageNet Real.

-# SigLIP2 as a vision Encoder in VLMs
+## SigLIP2 as a vision Encoder in VLMs

-- Use SipLIP2 as a vision encoder
+- Use SipLIP2 as a vision encoder in [[PaliGemma2]]
+- Perform the stage 1 Training from [[PaliGemma2]] which involve captioning, OCR, grounded captioning, visual question answering, detection and instance segmentation.
+- Noted that vision is frozen during the training.
+-